Meg Butler LMT, Certified Rosen Method Practitioner, RosenMethod Introductory Teacher & Certified Rosen Method Bodywork Teacher

 I began my Rosen Method Bodywork training in 1994 with an Introductory Rosen Method Bodywork workshop in Santa Monica, took two years of course work through Rosen Method – the Berkeley Center (1995-1997) and started seeing clients in my internship in 1998.
 I became a Certified Rosen Method Bodywork Practitioner in 2001.

-I am a Certified Rosen Method Bodywork Teacher, Rosen Method Introductory Workshop Teacher and I am working on my Rosen Method Movement Teacher training.
-Rosen Method Movement is another branch of Rosen Method.
+I am a Certified Rosen Method Bodywork Teacher, Rosen Method Introductory Workshop Teacher, and a member of Rosen Method: the Berkeley Center faculty.
+I am also in the final stages of my Rosen Method Movement Teacher training, another branch of Rosen Method.